agile-ts/documentation/docs/main/Installation.md

 ## 🗂 Packages

-Here are links to the installation guides for all AgileTs packages.
+Here are links to the separate installation guides for all AgileTs packages.

 - [Core](../packages/core/Installation.md)
 - [React](../packages/react/Installation.md)